 How big of a pool heater should you get?

 Whether you choose a gas, electric, or solar pool heater, selecting the right size heater for your pool is critical.
-BTUs, or British Thermal Units, are used to measure gas and electric heaters.
-That is the amount of energy required to elevate one pound of water one degree.
+BTUs, or British Thermal Units, measure gas, and electric heaters.
+That is the energy required to elevate one pound of water one degree.

 The more you need to boost the temperature, the more energy you will require.
 It’s worth looking into one of the many internet calculators that may help you figure out how many BTUs you need in a pool heater.
 For more detailed advice, speak with a pool professional.

-An average-sized pool takes how long to heat?
+Does an average-sized pool take how long to heat?

-There are many variables that will affect how long it takes for you to heat this water.
-Some of the factors are—what is your desired temperature (and how many degrees it needs to be raised from your current one), the type of pool heater you’re using and how much ambient air temperature you’re dealing with outside the pool.
+Many variables will affect how long it takes for you to heat this water.
+Some of the factors are—what is your desired temperature (and how many degrees it needs to be raised from your current one), the type of pool heater you’re using, and how much ambient air temperature you’re dealing with outside the pool.

 Typically, residential pools have around 10,000 and 20,000 gallons of water.
 It is possible to achieve the desired temperature in a swimming pool in less than 24 hours with the correct heater.
 Using a gas pool heater, temperatures may often be raised by 5 degrees or more in as little as 12 hours.